-One thing is for certain, neither of you sound happy.
+One thing is for certain, neither of you sounds happy.

-Q: My boyfriend suggested I need to go on a diet.
+My boyfriend told me to lose weight.
 I feel really bad and have cried a lot.
 How should I handle this situation?

 Seriously at 8.5 stone the guy is talking rubbish and why on earth are you with a man who ‘just doesn’t think you are pretty’?